Morpho-evolution with learning using a controller archive as an inheritance mechanism

 \end{itemize}

-Experiments are conducted with and without the controller archive to answer question \textbf{1.} In this way, the benefit of the controller archive in MELAI can be isolated.
-In the results section, the variant of MELAI without controller archive is called morpho-evolution with learning (MEL).
+Experiments are conducted with and without the controller archive to answer question \textbf{1.} In this way, the role of the controller archive in MELAI can be isolated.
+In the results section, the variant of MELAI that does not use a controller archive is denoted morpho-evolution with learning (MEL).

+Two tasks are used for these experiments: exploration and photo-taxis with multiple targets.
+They are explained in detailed in section~\ref{sec:env}.
+For both task, the learning process has a budget of 200 evaluations.
+This learning budget is optimal for our experiments (see figure~\ref{fig:evalvar}).
+For the exploration task, the evolution runs for 20 generations and for the photo-taxis task it runs for 15 generations.
+Experiments on the photo-taxis task runs for less generation because each robot needs to be evaluated for each target, thus, it is computationally expensive.

-For all experiments, a fixed budget of 80000 evaluations is shared between the two optimisation processes.
-This has the objective of studying any trade-offs in resource allocation between the two components of the framework to answer question.
-Parameter values tested are the following : [100,40], [150,30], [200,20], where the first value corresponds to the number of evaluations for each body-plan during the learning phase and the second to the number of generations of the MEA.
+To answer question \textbf{2.}, more experiments are conducted only on the exploration task.
+For all of them, a fixed budget of 100000 evaluations is shared between the two optimisation processes.
+This has the objective of studying any trade-offs in resource allocation between the two components of the framework.
+Parameter values tested are the following : [100,40], [150,30], [200,20], [400,10], [800,5], where the first value corresponds to the number of evaluations for each body-plan during the learning phase and the second to the number of generations of the MEA.